Zeekb/umascanner/README.txt

 ---

-Step 3: Get Information from Your Screenshots
+Step 3: Process Your Screenshots

-1. Now it's time to get the information from your screenshots.
-In the same "Command Prompt" window, type this command and press Enter:
+1. Run the main processing script from your "Terminal" or "Command Prompt".
+Make sure you are in the project's root folder.

-    python image_processor.py
+    python src/image_processor.py

-2. A new window will open.
-In this window, you will need to draw boxes around the 'spark' areas on your screenshots for each character.
-    *   Look at the example image at `assets/SparkAreaExample.PNG` to see how to do this.
-3. After you have drawn spark boxes for all your characters, the program will read the information (stats, skills, and sparks) from your screenshots.
+2. The script will first automatically group your images into character folders.
+3. Next, a new window will open for "Spark Area Confirmation".
+The program automatically detects the "spark" areas.
+Your task is to review these automatically drawn boxes and adjust them if they are incorrect.
-4. The screenshots you have finished will be moved to the `data/processed_images` folder.
-The information from the screenshots will be saved in the `runner_tables` folder.
+4. After you confirm the spark areas, the script will process all the information.
+5. If the script finds conflicting data for a character, a "Conflict Resolution" window may appear.
+This allows you to choose which data to keep.
+6. Once finished, the processed folders are moved to `data/processed_images`.
+The extracted data is saved in `data/all_runners.csv`.

 ---

-Step 4: See Your Results
+Step 4: View Your Results

-1. To see all the information you have collected, type this command in the same "Command Prompt" window and press Enter:
+1. To view the collected data, run the analyzer application from your "Terminal" or "Command Prompt":

-    python uma_analyzer_themed.py
+    python src/uma_analyzer_themed.py

-2. This will open a new window where you can see all the information from your screenshots in a table.
-You can sort and filter the table to find the information you want.
+2. This opens a graphical interface where you can see all your runners' data in a table.
+You can sort and filter the data.
+3. You can also double-click on a runner to see a detailed view.

 ---

-You're done!
-All your stats are now collected and ready to use.